pap3rhat/visualization-tools/README.md

 /TODO: matrix erklären?
 Den Teil überhaupt erwähnen?
 Für motion vectoren eigentlich egal, aber ohne is es irgendwie unvollständig

 After this last transformation every vertex's coordinates are in the final 2D window/pixel coordinates.
 If the vertices get connected back into triangles (*primitive assembly*), it is the same as transforming and projecting every point within that triangle themselves into the window/pixel coordinates.
 Thus what is now left is a set of *primitives* (here: triangles) in window/pixel coordinates. <br />
 Not all those primitives are, however, within the coordinate range of the screen.
 Some might not be in there at all, some might only partially be in there.
 This is, as mentioned earlier, due to not every vertex being in the view field of the virtual camera.
-All the parts that are not within the viewport range are not being *clipped*; hence why this step is called *clipping*.
+All the parts that are not within the viewport range are now being *clipped*; hence why this step is called *clipping*.
 If only parts of a primitive got clipped in this step, the remains will get connected back into new triangles/new primitives.

 /TODO bild für clipping?